A Boeing 747 burns one ton of fuel while taxiing. This electric towing system could help

 For an airport the size of Chicago O’Hare or Dallas/Fort Worth, a complete ATS setup would cost about $150 million, but Howie says it could save airlines $491 million in fuel consumption over the course of one year.
 He estimates it would take about that long to fully overhaul a large airport, or about 90 days to retrofit a few gates and install the pushback system only.
 (The company is working toward making the system eligible for the Airport Improvement Program, which is pumping $3.2 billion into modernizing airport facilities nationwide.)

 In the meantime, ATS has two main competitors.
 TaxiBot—a human-operated vehicle that can tow a plane from the gate to the runway while its engines are idle—is currently used at Amsterdam’s Schiphol Airport and at India’s Delhi International Airport.
-But Howie says once the vehicle has towed the plane to the runway, it has to return to the gate, potentially causing traffic on runways.
+But Howie says once the vehicle has towed the plane to the runway, it has to return to the gate, potentially causing traffic on taxiways.
 Meanwhile, WheelTug requires an altogether new nosewheel, which would necessitate modifications on planes that would make them heavier and less fuel-efficient in the air.

 Most savings, however, would go to the airlines, so convincing both parties could prove tricky: The system benefits airlines more directly than airports, but airlines can’t use it without airports investing in the infrastructure.

-Howie says the company is in talks with airports from California to Colorado, including one inside a national park.
+Howie says the company is in talks with airports from California to Colorado, including with state officials where an airport is located inside a national park.
 (He wouldn’t disclose specifics, but the only such commercial airport in the country is Jackson Hole, located in Grand Teton National Park).
 “There are small airports that want to lead the U.S. in environmental,” Howie says.
 “The environmental pressure of that particular airport is tremendous because it’s inside a national park.”